open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/troubleshooting/target-allocator.md

 If you’ve enabled
 [Target Allocator](/docs/kubernetes/operator/target-allocator/) service
-discovery on the [OpenTelemetry Operator](/docs/kubernetes/operator), and your metrics aren’t getting scraped, then there are a few troubleshooting steps that you can take to help you understand what’s going on and to get things back on track.
+discovery on the [OpenTelemetry Operator](/docs/kubernetes/operator), and your metrics aren’t getting scraped, there are a few troubleshooting steps that you can take to help you understand what’s going on and restore normal operation.

-## Troubleshooting Steps
+## Troubleshooting steps

 ### Did you deploy all of your resources to Kubernetes?

-Although this may seem obvious and straightforward, it can happen!
-First things
-first: make sure that you have deployed all relevant resources to your Kubernetes cluster.
+As a first step, make sure that you have deployed all relevant resources to your Kubernetes cluster.

 ### Do you know if metrics are actually being scraped?

-After you’ve deployed all of your resources to Kubernetes, check to make sure that the Target Allocator is actually scraping metrics from your [`ServiceMonitor`](https://prometheus-operator.dev/docs/operator/design/#servicemonitor)(s) and/or [`PodMonitor`](https://prometheus-operator.dev/docs/user-guides/getting-started/#using-podmonitors)(s).
+After you’ve deployed all of your resources to Kubernetes, make sure that the Target Allocator is scraping metrics from your [`ServiceMonitor`](https://prometheus-operator.dev/docs/operator/design/#servicemonitor)(s) or [`PodMonitor`](https://prometheus-operator.dev/docs/user-guides/getting-started/#using-podmonitors)(s).

 Suppose that you have this `ServiceMonitor` definition: